Massive oil spill off California coast shuts down beaches, cancels air show - NewsBreak

 “The spill has significantly affected Huntington Beach, with substantial ecological impacts occurring at the beach and at the Huntington Beach Wetlands,” officials said in a statement.

-The spill is thought to come from a pipeline leak and has seeped into nearby Huntington Beach, including in Talbert Marsh, which is home to about 90 species of birds, according to the Huntington Beach Wetlands Conservancy .Man jumps onto wing of plane from emergency door in Miami
+The spill is thought to come from a pipeline leak and has seeped into nearby Huntington Beach, including in Talbert Marsh, which is home to about 90 species of birds, according to the Huntington Beach Wetlands Conservancy .Why you might see a sadder, pricier pumpkin patch selection this year

 Authorities are urging people to avoid the beach areas around Huntington Beach and Newport Beach.